Overview

 -

 Maps natural language questions posed by users to search targets using vector similarity and information retrieval.
-The natural language descriptions and sample questions associated with search targets are used by the multi-vector search and information retrieval algorithms to facilitate in retrieval of the right search target.
+The natural language descriptions and sample questions associated with search targets are used by multi-vector search and information retrieval algorithms to retrieve the right search target.

 -

-Returns deterministic (pre-curated, non-LLM generated) responses that the application interprets to reliably take next steps such as opening a specific report, or redirecting the user to the URL.
+Returns pre-curated, non-LLM generated responses that the application interprets to reliably take next steps such as opening a specific report, or redirecting the user to the URL.

 -